egordm/boosters/docs/benchmarks/2025-11-29-matrix-layout-training.md

 ## Recommendations

-1. **For Dense Data**: Use `CSCMatrix` - surprisingly it's ~15% faster even for dense data.
-Convert once from RowMajor at start of training.
+1. **For Dense Data**: Either `ColMatrix` or `CSCMatrix` work well.
+CSC shows ~13% faster in benchmarks, but this appears to be a compiler optimization artifact rather than a fundamental advantage.
+Both are valid choices.

 2. **For Sparse Data**: Use `CSCMatrix` directly - it will skip zeros and be much more efficient for high sparsity.